doina1234/genome_analysis_pipeline_update/README.md

      - {sample}
    genomes:
      - {genome}
-   refg:
+   refg: 				# if you provide a reference genome (optional, put the .fasta file into the ../inputs/genomes/ folder 					# and write here the sample_name (eg - C22)
      - {reference}

    # Define additional rules to execute:
    run:
      emapper_kegganog: false       	# if you want to run eggnog-mapper and KEGG annotation
      snippy: true                  	# if you want to run snippy
      snippy_vcf_heatmap: false     	# option: true if you want to generate a heatmap from snippy-core vcf file
      gwas: false                   	# if you want to run GWAS analysis
      anvio: false                  	# if you want to run anvio
      cgmlst: false                 	# if you want to run cgmlst analysis
      filter_genes_of_interest: false  	# if you want to filter genes of interest

    # Define the gene of interest:
    genes_of_interest: